Edward Pakenham, 6th Earl of Longford: Theatrical and literary activities

 Lord Longford became Chairman of the Gate Theatre in Dublin in 1930 and continued to work for the theatre until 1936, when he founded the Longford Players.

 His plays include Ascendancy, The Melians, The Vineyard, and Yahoo (about Jonathan Swift).
 An excellent linguist and Classical scholar, he translated Le Bourgeois gentilhomme, Le Malade Imaginaire, L'école des femmes, Tartuffe, and Le Barbier de Séville (from French) and Agamemnon and Oedipus Rex (or Oedipus Tyrannus) (from Greek) and adapted the novella Carmilla for the stage.

 He often collaborated with his wife, Christine, with whom he was also responsible for redecorating Pakenham Hall in Chinese style.

 Pakenham Hall was often the scene of gatherings of Oxford-educated intellectuals such as John Betjeman, Evelyn Waugh, and Maurice Bowra.

 Longford had several volumes of poetry published, some at the expense of his mother when he was still at Eton, but he is not considered to have been a very good poet.

 Marriage

-Longford met his future wife, Christine Patti Trew (1900-1980) as an Oxford undergraduate.
+Longford met Christine Patti Trew as an Oxford undergraduate.
 They were married on 18 July 1925 and had no children.